Visit Azul.com Support

 VM Jar Loaded

-Payload of VM_JAR_LOADED event.
+Payload of VM_JAR_LOADED events.

 Field Description